Georgian wine, eggs and the miracle of life

 Honey is a staple of Georgian cuisine, and the multitude of beehives that populate these roadsides are a testament to the country’s agricultural wealth, which made it such an appealing target to its many foreign rulers over the centuries.

 Georgia’s diverse climate means it is capable of growing pretty much any crop, from grains to Mediterranean fruits, tea and indeed, wine grapes.
 Archaeological evidence shows that wine has been produced here since at least 6,000 BCE.
 In fact, it’s believed that Georgia can rightfully claim ‘cradle of wine’ status.

 Despite its vinous heritage, much of the wine produced in Georgia today is of rather unimpressive quality.
 It’s a legacy of its Soviet past.
-Much of this clean, inoffensive, often semi-sweet plonk is still imported and quaffed in vast quantities by its former ruler, but smaller amounts higher-grade, traditional ‘kvevri wine’ are made by a growing crowd of artisan producers.
+Much of this clean, inoffensive, often semi-sweet plonk is still imported and quaffed in vast quantities by its former ruler, but smaller amounts of higher grade, traditional ‘kvevri wine’ are made by a growing crowd of artisan producers.

 The winemaking process involves treading the grapes in traditional satsnakheli wooden presses, then pouring the resulting juice alongside grape skins, stalks, and pips into the kvevri.